brokiem/voxelbridge/README.md

 > [!NOTE]
 > Many gameplay packets are still missing or incomplete.
 Expect bugs and missing features.
 See **[/PACKET_TRACKING.md](PACKET_TRACKING.md)**

-## Configuration

-It will generate a `config.yml` file when you run the proxy for the first time.

 ## Running the Proxy

 ### Prerequisites